bdist/bdist-workspace/README.md

    git pull
    ```

-   This updates `bdist/workspace` to the latest version.
+   This updates `bdist-workspace` to the latest version.

 2. Secondly, from the project directory run